ttaubert/octoblog/source/_posts/2016-08-08-continuous-integration-for-nss.markdown

 ## IRC and email notifications

 Taskcluster is a very modular system and offers many APIs.
-It's built with mostly Node, and thus there many Node libraries available to interact with the many parts.
+It's built with mostly Node, and thus there are many Node libraries available to interact with the many parts.
 The communication between those is realized by [Pulse](https://wiki.mozilla.org/Auto-tools/Projects/Pulse), a managed RabbitMQ cluster.

 The last missing piece we wanted is an IRC and email notification system, a bot